 Milk & Sour Cream- Whips the potatoes into the best creamy texture.
 I prefer using a whole milk, or even half and half, to create a nice deep richness.
 The sour cream brings in a little tangy flavor as well.

 Garlic & Butter- One of the best flavor combinations on the face of the earth.
 Raw garlic has a pungent flavor that I love, but not always in my mashed potatoes.
 Toasting it for just a minute in the butter really makes the garlic flavor much more subtle and overall much tastier for the palate.
+For more garlic butter flavor, try topping these with a few slabs with my Rosemary Garlic Butter.

 Green Onion (or chive)- Brought in for flavor, crunch and because they look beautiful sprinkled on mashed potatoes.